-SEO tips are essential for making money blogging and increasing traffic to your website.
+SEO tips are essential for making money blogging and increasing traffic to your website from search engines.

 I wish I knew that when I started blogging.